Enable space superiority through assured access to space by providing robust, relevant, and efficient spaceport and range capabilities for the Nation.

 Transferred to the Air Force in 1957, Vandenberg began its transformation into a space and missile test facility.
 In a relatively remote location, Vandenberg offers an ideal location for safely testing intercontinental ballistic missiles as well as launching satellites into polar orbit without flying over populated areas.

 Vandenberg launched the world's first polar orbiting satellite, the Discoverer 1, a cover for America's first photo reconnaissance program in 1958.
-As of June 2010, 1,900 orbital and ballistic missiles have lifted off from Vandenberg AFB.

 The 30th Space Wing, Vandenberg's host unit, supports West Coast launch activities for the Air Force, Department of Defense, National Aeronautics and Space Administration, national programs and various private industry contractors.
 The Wing supports the processing and launch of a variety of expendable vehicles including Atlas V, Delta IV, Delta II, Pegasus, Minotaur, Taurus and Falcon.
 The Wing also supports Force Development and Evaluation of all intercontinental ballistic missiles, as well as Missile Defense Agency (MDA) test and operations.